JamesHBickerton/DevNotes/Notes/html.md

     visibility: hidden;

 On the open class (i.e. nav-open) you would then need to make the opacity: 1, pointer-events:auto, and visbility: visible (to reverse it).

+#SHORT INTRODUCTION TO JAVASCRIPT

+To make sure the date is always up to date (in terms of the year - for copyright sections in the footer):

+const yearEl = document.querySelector(" .year");
+const currentYear = new Date().getFullYear();
+yearEl.textContent = currentYear;

+Scroll animations can be done with the scroll-behaviour property in CSS (usually in the html selector) but this only works with google chrome and firefox browsers.
+This didn't use to work with safari, but apparently does now..